The ICNYC Internship Program

 The Internship Seminar is required of all interns (course hours are subsumed within the contact hours required for an internship).
 Students will meet regularly to contribute to discussions about internship-related readings, complete internship goals, share experiences with peers, and participate in optional cultural activities.
 Offered on Tuesday evenings.
 Instructor: NYC Director.
 0 credits.

-The ON-LINE COURSES available to ICNYC students for Fall 2014 are listed below:
+The ON-LINE COURSES available to ICNYC students for Spring 2015 are listed below:

 GBUS 30700, Commercial Law (NLA)